Can our dogs get "colds" like we do?

 A dog who is congested may feel dehydrated so it's important to encourage him to hydrate and drink lots of liquids if he's feeling under the weather.
 Treatment will vary depending on what your dog is diagnosed with.
 If your dog's congestion or nose and sinus inflammation is the result of an inflammation, your vet will prescribe an antibiotic.
 Allergies will be addressed if congestion is a result of a seasonal allergy or something minor.

 If your dog is congested because of something serious like congestive heart failure, your vet will administer diuretics to help remove fluid from the lungs.

-Have you ever had to bring your dog to the veterinarian for congestion or what appeared to be a cold?
-Please let us know if you have any advice for others in the comments.
+Ever had to bring your dog to the veterinarian for congestion or what appeared to be a cold?
+Share your tips & advice at our Wide Open Pets Facebook.